ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 To add noise to the DOB data, I will approximately follow the frequencies that Buzz Campbell measured in his BHDS unduplication
-work: Exact match for 96% of DOB, 2 of 3 fields exactly match for 3%, day and month fields transposed for 0.2%.
-He found 0.24% missing, but I will leaving missing for outside of the DOB noise method for now, and perhaps make it a configurable option in the future.
-Actually, it could be sensible to make all of these values configurable options in the future.
+work: Exact match for 96.11% of DOB, 2 of 3 fields exactly match for 3.20%, no match for 0.26%, missing for 0.24%, day and month fields transposed for 0.18%.
+For future flexibility, I make all of these values configurable options.

 2.3.10 Twins and multiparous births (16)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~